 So here I am thinking it again: Our house is clean enough.
 I can restart the routines tomorrow.
 All things considered, life is good.
 We are grateful we will soon have a water heater.
 We’ll have water!
 That’s a gift.
 I don’t need to carry the burden that I haven’t done enough yet—today is a day for grace.
 And maybe a cookie.
 Definitely a cookie.

-Friends, I’m not telling you about Love the Home You Have because I just think you’d like it or because it’s a book I’m lightly recommending.
-I’m telling you that it’s a perspective on home and contentment that you need to read.
-At the end of the book Melissa challenges readers to a 31-day challenge.
-I took her challenge and loved all 31 days.
+Love the Home You Have shares a perspective on home and contentment that you need to read.
+At the end of the book, Melissa challenges readers to a 31-day challenge which I think you’ll love especially if you’re struggling to find contentment at home.

 Are you up for it?
 If you are, pick up a copy of Love the Home You Have today and get started!